luiscoco/React_Lesson-1-Sample2/README.md

-# React 19.2 - Lesson 1 Playground

-Tiny repo for Lesson 1: describing the UI and creating your first React component.
+# React 19.2 - Lesson 1: Describing the UI and Creating your First React Component.

 ## Demo